elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

 >
 > 6. Restart your computer.

-I rebooted the machine and then in grub menu typed &#8216;c&#8217;.
+I rebooted the machine and then in grub menu typed 'c'.
 That went into the grub shell.
 From there I ran the following:

     set pager=1
     vbeinfo